*This post may contain affiliate links. Please read our disclosure for more information

 The two also cut back on their grocery bill, stopped eating out, and renegotiated their insurance.

-And after 11 months, they were debt-free.
+And after 11 months of full-time RV living, they were debt-free.

 What they decided to do next